jijo-OO7/jijo-OO7/README.md

 #  Projects:
+-  ## 📌 GSoC_Samurai_Bot

+[**GSoC_Samurai_Bot**](https://github.com/jijo-OO7/Gsoc-todo-bot.git) is a daily productivity and mentoring automation tool designed for Google Summer of Code aspirants.
--  **Gsoc_Samurai_bot**-The bot ensures that the user gets one focused, actionable task every day, aligned with their GSoC preparation, sent directly to their phone via SMS.
+The bot ensures that the user gets one focused, actionable task every day — aligned with their GSoC preparation — sent directly to their phone via SMS.
-    It’s a productivity tool and mentor rolled into one.
+It acts as both a personal mentor and a reminder system, helping you stay consistent, track progress, and make measurable strides toward open-source contributions.

 -  **LinkedIn Comment Generator** — Chrome extension that generates mood-based responses using GPT API
 -  **Data Pipeline in C++** — Scrapes, cleans, and stores structured data into SQLite